SSJohns/vogo/README.md

 # VoGo

 Voting on the go.
 A django-elm application that allows users to create a vote system within a certain range of where the question was made.

 Based off of the Django-Elm interface built [here](https://github.com/dmattia/django-elm).
-The system allows for users to
+The system allows for users to create an elm frontend for a project and serve and compile that frontend using Django's fileserver and templating.

 ### Running
 Project is run with django, use is similar to basic startup for any django project.